cl-library-docs/common-lisp-libraries/docs/postmodern.md

 changes of the database structure in the development process.
 This is often called schema migration.
-Of course development often continues after software has gone into production, in which case "migration' not only needs to deal with version controls of the database structure, but also how to ensure that such changes of the database do not result in lost production data.
+Of course development often continues after software has gone into production, in which case "migration' not only needs to deal with version controls of the database structure, but also needs to ensure that such changes of the database do not result in lost production data.
 For example, renaming a column in a database table is a simple one command operation in development but at least four commands if there is actually data in the column.